-Best Apple iPad tips and tricks - Pocket-lint
+Best Apple iPad tips and tricks: A masterclass in managing your tablet

 How to see your iPad's battery usage

 Open Settings > Battery.
-From here, you'll be able to see the last two days or use, or the last 24-hours, depending on the tab you select.
+From here, you'll be able to see the last 10 days of use, or the last 24-hours, depending on the tab you select.
 Below each tab will be a graph and a list of apps showing battery usage by app.

 How to turn battery percentage on or off in the status bar